Dropdown Behavior

 Only required if you're running the DocSearch crawler on your own.
 It

-defines your own application ID using the appId
+defines your own application ID using the appId key.
+If you're using the free

 hosted version, you don't need to consider this parameter.